S3ak/fed-astro/src/pages/en/javascript-2/module-1/jsdocs.md

 ### Brief

-> <b>NOTE:</b> Lesson tasks do not get submitted on Moodle and are not assessed by tutors.
+> _NOTE:_ Lesson tasks do not get submitted on Moodle and are not assessed by tutors.
 They are mainly there for you to practise what you have learned in the lesson.

 ### Level 1 process